Lesley A. Sharp

-Lesley Sharp is also a Senior Research Scientist in Sociomedical Sciences in the Mailman School of Public Health, Columbia University, and a Fellow of the Center for Animals and Public Policy of the Cummings School of Veterinary Medicine of Tufts University.
+Lesley Sharp is also a Senior Research Scientist in Sociomedical Sciences the Mailman School of Public Health, Columbia University, and a Fellow of the Center for Animals and Public Policy of the Cummings School of Veterinary Medicine of Tufts University.

-BioInsecurity and Vulnerability, edited with Nancy N. Chen (SAR Press, Santa Fe, forthcoming 2014)
+Vulnerability, edited with Nancy N. Chen (SAR Press, Santa Fe, 2014)

 The Transplant Imaginary: Mechanical Parts, Animal Hearts, and Moral Thinking in Highly Experimental Science (University of California Press, 2013)

-Bodies, Commodities, and Biotechnologies: Death, Mourning, and Scientific Desire in the Real of Human Organ Transfer (Columbia University Press 2007, based on the 2004 Leonard Hastings Schoff Memorial Lectures)
+Bodies, Commodities, and Biotechnologies: Death, Mourning, and Scientific Desire in the Real of Human Organ Transfer (Columbia University based on the 2004 Leonard Hastings Schoff Memorial Lectures)